YWCA GREATER CHARLESTON

 YWCA.GC Board Member

-A board member since 2022, Kenya founded her own consultancy after a stint as vice president of retail sales at T-Mobile, where she was one of the few women executives in the company, an active advocate for diversity and inclusion, a mentor to multiple women, and an inspiration to many.
+A board member since 2022 and both our current #WhatWomenBring chair and a current member of the YWCA.GC Governance Committee, Kenya founded her own consultancy after serving as vice president of retail sales at T-Mobile, where she was one of the few women executives in the company, a mentor to multiple women, and an inspiration to many.

 Click to read more...